dominodatalab/domino-research/checkpoint/README.md

 When you run the command below, you will be able to access the MLflow registry hosted at `YOUR_MLFLOW_REGISTRY_HOST` by visiting `localhost:6000`.
-This is great way to take checkpoint for a test drive.
+This is great way to take Checkpoint for a test drive.
 For more on using Checkpoint with your team, see the sections below.

 **Using your own MLflow:**